Prayer during the

 Suggested Pattern of Bible Readings

-The suffix “a” after a verse number denotes that the first part of that verse only
+Note: The addition of a letter after a verse number indicates a part of that verse

 The readings for next Sunday appear on the notice sheet.
 You could use these on Saturday to prepare for worship the next day.